Skip to content

 The attached survey results show what residents identified as top priorities.
 Incorporate those findings into the community needs section.

-• Outdated documents with information you don't want repeated
+• Outdated materials.
+If a document contains information you don't want repeated or referenced, don't upload it.

 Tell Sidekick How to Use Your Documents